Nicaragua to expel UN team after critical report

-A U.N. human rights official who was not authorized to speak publicly about the situation said Friday the team was told to leave the country.
-An official statement was expected later.
+The U.N. statement said the team will continue monitoring and reporting on the situation remotely.

+It was a rough day for the U.N. in Central America.
+While the human rights mission was preparing to leave Nicaragua, military vehicles surrounded the U.N.-backed anti-corruption mission headquarters in Guatemala’s capital.
+Guatemalan President Jimmy Morales is facing an attempt to strip his immunity so he can be investigated for alleged illicit campaign financing.

 The U.N.
 Security Council will discuss the situation in Nicaragua on Sept.
-5, the official said.
+5.

+The U.N. issued a statement late Friday saying that Secretary-General Antonio Guterres “regrets” Nicaragua’s decision to withdraw its invitation to the human rights office and urges it to continue “constructive engagement” with the agency.

 The report released Wednesday by the Office of the U.N.
-High Commissioner for Human Rights described repression that stretched from the streets to courtrooms, where some protesters face terrorism charges.
+High Commissioner for Human Rights described repression in the country that stretched from the streets to courtrooms, where some protesters face terrorism charges.

 In July, the government forcefully cleared the last of the roadblocks erected by protesters that had snarled the country’s traffic.
 It also retook the last of the university campuses occupied by students.